Soaprman/FEFTwiddler/README.md

 # FEFTwiddler
-A feature-light work-in-progress save editor for Fire Emblem Fates
+A save editor for Fire Emblem Fates

 What this does:
 * Opens a "chapter" save